 One popular way to refine your goals and gauge your progress is to review the average retiree income levels in the U.S., along with other key retirement statistics.
 Your situation may be different than that of the average person, but a benchmark can be informative, especially when you can dial into specific categories of data, such as age groups.

-According to the United States Census Bureau, the median annual income for individuals ages 65 and older is $47,620, while the mean annual income is $75,254.
+According to the latest data from the United States Census Bureau, the median annual income for individuals aged 65 and older is $47,620, while the mean annual income is $75,254.
 A few other income data points for people of retirement age are illustrated below.

 Understanding Median and Mean